nhatthangle/Text-classification/README.md

 Third, we build a simple CNN model, which is uasually used for image classification.
 However, in this case, we can still implement it for text classification using some modification.

+##### Loss function, evaluation metrics

+Because this is a multiclass classification task, we will use the loss "categorical cross-entropy" and with 4 metrics: accuracy, weighted f1, weighted precision, weighted recall.

 ## Results

 ### First part: Well-known machine learning classifiers and hyperparameters tuning